University Hospitals of Leicester NHS Trust

 University Hospitals of Leicester NHS Trust was created in April 2000 with the merger of the Leicester General Hospital, Glenfield Hospital and Leicester Royal Infirmary.

 At that time it was one of the six biggest NHS trusts in England with a budget of over £600 million per annum and 12,000 staff.
 It treats in excess of 1 million patients per annum, delivers 10,000 babies a year and provides the largest emergency service (admissions and ED attendances).
 It has one of the best records in the country for cardiac care and also specialises in kidney disease, cancer and vascular surgery.
 Its research programmes in cardio-vascular science, stroke medicine and diabetes are internationally renowned.

 It was originally led by Philip Hammersley CBE (Chairman, 2000–06), Dr Peter Reading (Chief Executive, 2000–07) and Dr Allan Cole (Medical Director, 2000–10).
 In May 2008 new chief executive, Malcolm Lowe-Lauri, joined the trust from Kings College Hospital.
 John ADLER has been CEO since 2013.

 Services

 University Hospitals of Leicester NHS Trust provide services across their three sites with Accident and Emergency facilities based at the Royal Infirmary site.

 Specialist coronary care and respiratory disease facilities are currently based at Glenfield Hospital, with a strong international reputation for medical research in cardiac and respiratory health.
 Leicester General Hospital specialise in renal care, orthopaedics, diabetes research, urology, maternity, brain injuries, and treatment for disabled children.

 Facilities

 In 2015, Interserve was awarded a £300m contract to manage trust buildings over 7 years but the deal was ended in April 2016 after it was issued with a warning over poor cleaning standards.
 In March 2018 the trust agreed to create a wholly owned subsidiary to run its facilities management services which will increase salaries, spend £2m on cleaning and recruit more maintenance staff.
 About 1700 staff will be affected and about 200 will get a pay rise.

+Charitable Support

+The University Hospitals of Leicester NHS Trust is supported by multiple charitable organisations including: